Hospice Compliance Certificate Program

 To receive CE/CME credit, each participant must complete each module in sequence; partial CE/CME credit is not available.
 Each participant must watch all module videos, review the references and resources provided, explore the discussion forums, score a minimum of 70% on the post-test (2 attempts), evaluate the overall course, and request CE/CME before the expiration of their registration.

-Compliance Officer Credit for 2021: The Compliance Certification Board (CCB)® has approved this event for up to 17.1 non-live CCB CEUs based on a 50-minute hour.
+Compliance Officer Credit: The Compliance Certification Board (CCB)® has approved this event for up to 17.1 non-live CCB CEUs based on a 50-minute hour.
 Continuing Education Units are awarded based on individual attendance records.
 Granting of prior approval in no way constitutes endorsement by CCB of this event content or of the event sponsor.

 Nurse: NHPCO is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.